PriyanshuGaur16/Simon_Game/README.md

 # Simon_Game
 🎮 Simon Game

-The Simon Game is a classic interactive memory challenge where players test and improve their concentration by repeating an ever-growing sequence of lights and sounds.
-With every correct repetition, the sequence becomes longer and more complex — pushing memory and reaction skills to the limit.
+The Simon Game is a classic interactive memory challenge where players test and improve their concentration by repeating an ever growing sequence of lights and sounds.
+With every correct repetition, the sequence becomes longer and more complex pushing memory and reaction skills to the limit.

 🔥 Features